 The Financial Action Task Force (FATF) is an inter-governmental body, which promotes effective implementation of legal, regulatory and operational measures for combating money laundering, terrorist financing (ML/TF) and other related threats to the integrity of the international financial system.
 The FATF has developed a series of Recommendations that are recognised as the international standard for combating of money laundering and the financing of terrorism and proliferation of weapons of mass destruction.
 The FATF monitors the progress of its members in implementing necessary measures, reviews money laundering and terrorist financing techniques and counter-measures, and promotes the adoption and implementation of appropriate measures globally.
 For more information, please refer to the FATF Website.

 The FATF also identifies jurisdictions that have strategic deficiencies and works with them to address those deficiencies that pose a risk to the international financial system.
 The identified jurisdictions are set out in two FATF public documents that are issued three times a year:

 The UAE is a member of the Gulf Cooperation Council (GCC).
-As a full Member of the FATF, the GCC is committed to implementing the anti-money laundering (AML) and counter-terrorist financing (CFT) measures agreed to by the FATF Members - in particular, the FATF Recommendations.
-The UAE is also a member of MENAFATF.
-The FATF-style regional body for countries in the MENA region and as such the UAE seeks to identify region-specific issues concerning money laundering and terrorist financing, as well as to share experiences.
+As a full member of the FATF, the GCC is committed to implementing the AML/CTF measures agreed to by the FATF members, in particular, the FATF Recommendations.
+The UAE is also a member of MENAFATF, which is the FATF-style regional body for countries in the MENA region.
+As a member of MENAFATF, the UAE seeks to identify regional specific issues concerning money laundering and terrorist financing, exchange information and share experiences with other members.

 For better web experience, please use the website in portrait mode